The Little Princess Trust has been helping children and young people since 2005.

 Tragically, Hannah passed away in 2005 and with so many kind offers of financial and practical help, Wendy and Simon felt the most fitting tribute would be to launch a charity dedicated to providing real hair wigs for children and young people.

-Since then, we have provided thousands of real hair wigs to sick children and young people, aged up to 24 years across the UK and Ireland.
-We are now in the early stages of offering our service in other areas of Europe and beyond.
+Since then, The Little Princess Trust has provided thousands of real hair wigs to children and young people, aged up to 24, across the UK and Ireland.
+Links have also been made with salons in Sweden, Bulgaria, Portugal and Germany to provide our free wig provision service abroad.

-In 2016, thanks to the huge efforts of our fantastic fundraisers and corporate supporters, we were able to start funding pioneering academics and institutions leading the way in researching new and better treatments for all paediatric cancers.
+In 2016, thanks to the efforts of our fantastic fundraisers, we were able to start funding pioneering academics and institutions leading the way in researching new and better treatments for all paediatric cancers.
 An area where there is so much work which desperately needs investment.
-We have committed more than £15million across almost 80 projects covering a range of childhood cancers.
+We have now committed more than £23 million across more than 128 projects covering all childhood cancers.

 We are striving to improve patient outcomes through access to new treatments through clinical trials as well as improving existing treatments.
 We are working incredibly hard to identify innovative and impactful ways to improve survival and reduce the effects of treatment.
 Our mission is to invest in the right areas to fill some of these funding gaps.